Altify-Development/Fake-Person-Generator/README.md

 ## Created By Altify#4476

+# the current open-source script is not working, but the compiled version in the release log is fully working.

 ## A WIP application that creates an entire fake person, with everything that they would really have, from accounts, to license plates, to hospital records.

 ### What I plan to include in my program